reduxjs/redux/docs/tutorials/quick-start/quick-start-part-1.md

 const count = useSelector(selectCount)
 ```

-We don't have to _just_ use selectors that have already been exported, either.
+We don't have to _only_ use selectors that have already been exported, either.
 For example, we could write a selector function as an inline argument to `useSelector`:

 ```js
 const countPlusTwo = useSelector(state => state.counter.value + 2)